 The nonfarm payroll report measures the number of jobs added or lost in the United States.
 The report is released by the Bureau of Labor Statistics (BLS), usually on the first Friday of every month, and is closely watched by economists, market analysts, and traders.
 The nonfarm payroll report can have a significant impact on financial markets.
 A strong jobs report may lead to higher stock prices as investors feel confident about the direction of the economy.
 A weak jobs report may have the opposite effect, as investors become concerned about the health of the economy.

 The nonfarm payroll report is just one of many economic indicators that investors can use to gauge the economy’s strength.
 However, market participants often pay attention because it provides a monthly snapshot of the U.S. economy’s health.

-What Is Nonfarm Payroll?
+What Are Nonfarm Payrolls?

-The US Nonfarm Payroll Report Explained
+The US Nonfarm Payroll Report, Explained

 4 Figures From the NFP Report to Pay Attention To

 Investors look specifically at several figures within the jobs report:

 1. The Unemployment Rate

 The unemployment rate is critical in assessing the economic health of the U.S., and it’s a factor in the Federal Reserve’s assessment of the nation’s labor market and the potential for a future recession.
 A rising unemployment rate could result in economic policy adjustments – like changes in interest rates that impact stocks, both domestically and globally.

 Higher-than-expected unemployment could push investors away from stocks and toward assets that they consider more safe, such as Treasuries, potentially triggering a decline in the stock market.